bxparks/rpn83p/docs/USER_GUIDE_COMPLEX.md

 set to `RECT`, which is independent of how the complex number is entered.

 We can enter complex numbers using angles in radians by typing `2ND ANGLE` twice.
-For example, to enter `2 Angle 1.047`, use the following keystrokes:
+For example, to enter `2 ∠ 1.047`, use the following keystrokes:

 | **Keys**                  | **Display** |
 | ----------------          | --------------------- |